Materials have meaning.

 In medieval times the Opal was thought to gift the wearer invisibility.
 Makes sense because it's almost impossible not to become mesmerised by the Opal's internal fire that display's every colour on the spectrum.
 Opals are the October birthstone; how lucky for October babies to have this unique and enchanting stone.
 The Opal traditionally symbolises good luck, innocence, and purity and increases self-worth, confidence and self-esteem.

-A rugged and durable gemstone.
-Formed in igneous rocks when the magma cools down, the crystal quartz is prized for its healing properties and its mystical, magical powers.
+Formed in igneous rocks when the magma cools down, the crystal quartz is prized for its healing properties and its mystical, spiritual powers.
 In ancient times, people believed quartz was eternal or fossilised ice sent by the gods.
+In antique jewellery, quartz spheres were traditionally known as Pools Of Light.
+It was believed that the light the sphere captured was a tiny spirit trapped inside.

 GARDEN QUARTZ or LODOLOITE